CookiePPP/papers/README.md

 ![image](https://user-images.githubusercontent.com/42448678/216848300-1132ccb5-ed40-4848-8dfa-e18b7c208fcc.png)

 Thoughts
-The speaker similarity could be improved by giving the model more ground truth audio to work with.
 The WER rate should be ignored in this paper since the model is trained on ASR transcriptions.
 If the dataset transcripts were created using the same model that was used to evaluate the WER rate then the WER rate may be inflated/incorrect.

+They also evaluated speaker similarity using 5s and 10s ground truth tokens for input and found that speaker similarity improves as more data is used (unsurprisingly).